-I spoke to Griffith Observatory’s Astronomical Observer, Tony Cook, about Perseid viewing this year.
-Tony’s a member of the production team in charge of telescopes and observing activities in addition to keeping their Sky Report.
+We spoke to Griffith Observatory’s Astronomical Observer, Anthony Cook, about the Perseid viewing this year.
+Anthony’s a member of the production team in charge of telescopes and observing activities in addition to keeping their Sky Report.

 Question: What’s going to impact our viewing this year?
 Perseid